scrapes/ILO2-Standalone-Remote-Console/README.md

 Because even on the latest firmware (2.33 as of 2021-04-16), due to hardware limitations, iLO2 does not support modern TLS (and ciphers).
 Therefore, adjusting the JRE's security settings is necessary.
 Seemingly, this can not be done at runtime, so a custom security file has to be passed to Java.
+That is what the `-Djava.security.properties=java.security` part does.

+if this still fails with a TLS related error, the certificate in use by your ILO might still rely on pre-2.33 ciphers.
+In that case, regenerate or replace it through the ILO web interface.

 You can either pass host, username and password as arguments: